-- Feelings of worthlessness or excessive guilt nearly every day that people who care about you do not would not agree with.
+- Feelings of worthlessness or excessive guilt nearly every day.
+People who care about you do not and would not agree with these feelings.

 - Decreased ability to think, decreased concentration, difficulty making decisions nearly every day as supported by you and others.

-- Recurrent thoughts of death (not just a fear od dying), recurrent suicidal thoughts without a specific plan, or a suicide attempt or a specific plan for committing suicide.
+- Recurrent thoughts of death (not just a fear of dying), recurrent suicidal thoughts without a specific plan, a suicide attempt, or a specific plan for committing suicide.

-The symptoms that you are experiencing cause a great deal of distress and are significantly interfering with your ability to function socially at work or school or in other important areas of functioning.
+The symptoms that you are experiencing cause a great deal of distress.
+They are significantly interfering with your ability to function socially at work, school, or other important areas of life.

-The episode is not better explained as a response to a major loss, grief, financial ruin or losses from a major disaster or medical illness or disability.
+In addition, the episode is not better explained as a response to a major loss, grief, or financial ruin.
+This includes losses from a major disaster, medical illness, or disability.

-The occurrence of the depression is not better explained by schizoaffective disorder, schizophrenia, schizophreniform disorder, or delusional disorder.
+The occurrence is not better explained by schizoaffective disorder, schizophrenia, schizophreniform disorder, or delusional disorder.

 Major depression can appear at any age.
-About 7% percent of the population in the US will experience major depression.
-There are, however, differences in age groups for the range of people age 18-29 they are three times more likely to experience major depression than individuals 60 and older.
-Females experience 1.5 to 3 times higher rates than males beginning in early adolescence.
+About 7% percent of the population in the U.S. will experience major depression.
+There are, however, differences in age groups.
+For example, people age 18-29 are three times more likely to experience major depression than individuals 60 and older.
+Also, females experience 1.5 to 3 times higher rates than males beginning in early adolescence.

 The course of major depression varies.
-Please see DSM-5 fifth edition for full criteria for major depression and the full range of depressive disorders.
-As always, if you or someone you care about is suffering with depression in the Main Line, Montgomery County, or Greater Philadelphia Area, please call me or any qualified professional for an evaluation.
-Major Depressive Disorder responds well to CBT and/or medication.
+Please see DSM-5, Fifth edition for full criteria for major depression and the full range of depressive disorders.
+Understand that Major Depressive Disorder responds well to CBT and/or medication.
+There is hope.
+In conclusion, if you or someone you care about is suffering from depression in the Main Line, Montgomery County, or Greater Philadelphia Area, please call me or another qualified professional for an evaluation.